anchit92/ESP32-RaceBox-mini-Emulator/Battery_version/README.md

 ## Overview

 This is the battery-powered version of the RaceBox Mini Emulator, built around the **Seeed Studio XIAO nRF52840 Sense**.
-It represents the "modern" evolution of the project, correcting the technical debt of using EOL components in the original version.
+It represents a feature complete evolution of the project, correcting the technical debt of using EOL components in the original version.

 It retains the high-performance 25Hz GNSS capabilities while adding native battery management, ultra-low power consumption, and a more compact form factor.
 This version leverages the **onboard LSM6DS3 IMU** of the XIAO nRF52840 Sense, eliminating the need for an external accelerometer/gyroscope module.